samjamead/samjamead.github.io/notes-to-self.md

 + Make quotes display quote.
 + Change links to other articles to 'excerpt' category.
 + Add a custom 404 page.
++ Force external links to open in a new tab.